Student Governance Board

 What are the Student Fees?

-All majors in the School of Government and Public Policy in junior and senior standing are charged a $450 program fee each fall and spring semester until graduation (B.A. in Law students have a program fee of $900).
+All Main Campus majors in the School of Government and Public Policy in junior and senior standing are charged a $450 program fee each fall and spring semester until graduation (B.A. in Law students have a program fee of $900).
 The fees are used for programs that provide student resources and experiences, including but not limited to: academic advising, scholarships, professional skill development, expanded internship opportunities, career networking, speaker series, and seminars.